nttttx/flagfetch/readme.md

 # flagfetch

-Flagfetch is a **dynamic** fetch utility that is trying to be compact and ship with zero dependencies (except Python).
+Flagfetch is a fetch utility that is trying to be compact and ship with zero dependencies (except Python).

 ## Example output
 ![Screenshot](.assets/ffdemo.png)